MEI Travel Banner Ad

 The easiest way to arrange for cruise excursions is to book them directly with your cruise line.
 Once you have a deposit on a cruise, most lines allow you to book shore excursions through their website’s online cruise planner.

-However, this convenience comes at a price, as these shore excursions do tend to be a bit more expensive.
+However, this convenience comes at a price, as these shore excursions are usually more expensive.

 Third Party Vendor